-Whole school teaching of SMSC including ESafety where appropriate.
-Whole school implementation of THASP (The Happy at School Project) to support emotional well being and self esteem.
-Planned support from teaching assistants.
-Meet and greet at start of day.
-Emotion check ins.
-Regular parent contact (planned for based on individual need).
-Parental contact session as appropriate.
-Use of sensory rooms.
-Social and emotional skill support- including relaxation and calming techniques etc. Reduced and bespoke personalised timetable.
-Quiet, secure base at unstructured times.
-Modified curriculum as appropriate.
-Referral to CAMHS.
-Celebrate differences: Autism Awareness Week.
-ELSA Hypnotherapy Mental Health First Aid Pastoral team across team What strategies can be put in place to support behaviour management?
-Consistent use of the school's behaviour policy including whole-school reward systems.
-Pastoral team liaise with key individuals Waved reporting system is adapted to meet the needs of SEND learners Positive behaviour support plans Pastoral Support plans Provision of small group/one-to-one sessions supporting positive behaviour strategies and anger management.
-Key worker identified.
-Time-out support.
-Referral to Support and intervention from outreach behaviour specialist and PBSS (Positive Behaviour Support Team).
-Follow School Behaviour Toolkit Checklist How we support pupils in their transition into our school and when they leave us and in preparing for adulthood.
-Identified staff to support transition.
-Early discussions with feeder schools.
-Transition visits are completed with Nursery/Primary Schools/colleges including follow-up meetings.
-A two-day transition programme is undertaken for all Year 6 students who have been given a place.
-Regular meetings with parents when necessary.
-Transition plans for individual student if appropriate, including opportunities for student to meet with new staff.
-Social stories and visual prompts for students.
+What strategies can be put in place to support behaviour management?

+- Consistent use of the school's behaviour policy including whole-school reward systems.

+- Pastoral team liaises with key individuals

+- Waved reporting system is adapted to meet the needs of SEND learners

+- Positive behaviour support plans

+- Pastoral Support plans

+- Provision of small group/one-to-one sessions supporting positive behaviour strategies and anger management.

+- Key worker identified.

+- Time-out support.

+- Referral to Support and intervention from PBSS (Positive Behaviour Support Team).

+- Follow School Behaviour Toolkit Checklist

+- De-escalation techniques- positive handling/grounding plans where necessary.

+How we support pupils in their transition into our school and when they leave us and in preparing for adulthood.